 Why should your organization invest in website content?

-Whereas publishing content on social media is equivalent to building a house on rented land (the content is yours, but the platform is not), publishing website content is similar to building your home on land you own.
-This is why web content should be a priority for your organization.
+Publishing content on social media is equivalent to building a house on rented land (the content is yours, but the platform is not).
+Publishing website content is building your home on land you own.
+That’s why web content should be a top priority for your organization.

-A website is often the hub of most of the content an organization develops.
-Even though your organization might create social media, email, or podcast content, the purpose is often to drive traffic to a website where a marketer can control the customer journey and get people deeper into the marketing funnel.
+A website is often the central hub of the majority of the content you develop.
+Even though you might also create social media, email, or podcast content, the purpose of all that content is often to drive traffic to your website.
+Why?
+So you can control the customer journey from there, nurture relationships, and get people deeper into the marketing funnel.

 Simply put, your website should be the foundation of your content marketing efforts.
-Blogs and long-form content are helpful building blocks to use for this foundation.
+And when it comes to content, blogs and long-form content are the most helpful building blocks to use for this foundation.

 Quick facts about website content to help make your business case: